winitzki/scall/tutorial/programming_dhall.md

 This code does not substitute any specific values of `xx` or `yy`, nor does it select a specific function `k` for the `assert` test.
 The `assert` verifies that both sides are equal as symbolic expressions, which is equivalent to a rigorous mathematical proof that the law holds.

-Another example is verifying the laws of function composition:
+As a further example, let us verify some laws of function composition:

 ```dhall
 let compose_backward